 3. Managing Individual Cases where there are Concerns about a Child’s Safety and Welfare

 6. Children & Families Who Go Missing or Who Don’t Engage: Off or Under the Radar

 7. Complex Families and Working with Parents/Carers

 9. Individuals who Pose a Risk to Children

 11. Child Death

 12. Learning & Improvement

 Please note: Norfolk County Council has moved away from the Common Assessment framework (CAF) and is now working to a local Family Support Process (FSP).
 See also the Norfolk Early Help website.

 These policies are designed to help professionals from all disciplines the guidance they need to safeguard children in all circumstances.
 The aim is to ensure that partner agencies are knowledgeable about policies and procedures, and have in place appropriate mechanisms to ensure compliance.
-Further support can be found by contacting the Multi-Agency Safeguarding Hub Team if required.
+Further support can be found by contacting the Children’s Advice and Duty Service (CADS) if required.

 The Threshold Guide is now included as part of the Multi-Agency Policy Framework (Chapter 1).
 This document is designed to support professionals to assess the level of need for the children and families they are working with.